 We can ignore the $\epsilon_{\text{CFT}}^{\mu}\partial_{\mu}U^{\nu}(x)$ compared to the second term $\langle\mathcal{O}_{2}(x)\partial^{\nu}\partial_{\mu}\mathcal{O}_{1}(x)\rangle$ because it is a divergent condensation (see Equ.~(\ref{eq:exporder})).\footnote{As a trivial fact, we ignored $\epsilon_{\text{CFT}}^{\mu}\partial_{\mu}U^{\nu}(x)$ compared to $U^{\nu}(x)$ as $\epsilon^{\mu}_{\text{CFT}}(x)$ is very small.} As a result, we have Equ.~(\ref{eq:nonlinear}).
 The condensation can be computed to the first order in perturbation theory of the coupling $g$ as

-where in the last step we used the translation invariance and the the fact the the double-trace deformation is marginal.
+where in the last step we used the translation invariance and the fact that the double-trace deformation is marginal.
 The result Equ.~(\ref{eq:exporder}) is UV divergent due to the lack of a scale.
 Let's take a UV cutoff length scale $\epsilon$ and we parameterize Equ.~(\ref{eq:exporder}) as

-Hence we have the non-linear part of the transformation of $U^{\nu}(x)$ as
+Hence, we have the non-linear part of the transformation of $U^{\nu}(x)$ as

 Similarly, the non-linear part of $U^{\nu}(x)$ transform under the bath translation is given by

 To the first order in the perturbation theory of the coupling $g$, we now have

 which following our parametrization of the UV divergence becomes